-- (1) The 2018 and 2017 results include \$1,986 and \$2,049 noncash accelerated restricted stock expense related to our October 2017 IPO. - (2) The 2017 Net Loss per share attributable to common stockholders basic and diluted includes the impact of the \$16,000 Series A preference payment paid in common stock partially offset by the impact of the \$5,965 forfeiture of 50% of the Series B accumulated dividends related to our October 2017 IPO. - (3) The 2016 results includes \$1,969 of expenses related to our aborted IPO.

-(4) EBITDA is a non-GAAP financial measure which consists of net loss attributable to OrthoPediatrics Corp. before interest, other expense (income) and depreciation and amortization.
-Adjusted EBITDA, also a non-GAAP financial measure, is EBITDA adjusted to add back stock-based compensation expense, accelerated vesting of restricted stock upon our IPO, public company costs and initial public offering costs.
+- (1) The 2018 and 2017 results include \$1,986 and \$2,049 noncash accelerated restricted stock expense related to our October 2017 IPO. - (2) The 2017 Net loss per share attributable to common stockholders basic and diluted includes the impact of the \$16,000 Series A preference payment paid in common stock partially offset by the impact of the \$5,965 forfeiture of 50% of the Series B accumulated dividends related to our October 2017 IPO. - (3) The 2016 results includes \$1,979 of expenses related to our aborted IPO. - (4) EBITDA is a non-GAAP financial measure which consists of net loss attributable to OrthoPediatrics Corp. before interest, provision for income taxes (benefit), other expense (income) and depreciation and amortization.
+Adjusted EBITDA, also a non-GAAP financial measure, is EBITDA adjusted to add back stock-based compensation expense, accelerated vesting of restricted stock upon our IPO, acquisition related costs (consisting of accounting and legal fees), fair value adjustment of contingent consideration, initial public offering costs and accrued legal settlement costs.
 Adjusted EBITDA is presented because we believe it is a useful indicator of our operating performance.
 Management uses the measure as a measure of the Company's operating performance and for planning purposes, including financial projections.
 We believe this measure is useful to investors as supplemental information because it is frequently used by analysts, investors and other interested parties to evaluate companies in our industry.
 We believe Adjusted EBITDA is useful to its management and investors as a measure of comparative operating performance from period to period.
 Adjusted EBITDA is a non-GAAP financial measure and should not be considered as an alternative to, or superior to, net income or loss as a measure of financial performance or cash flows from operations as a measure of liquidity, or any other performance measure derived in accordance with GAAP, and it should not be construed to imply that the Company's future results will be unaffected by unusual or non-recurring items.
 In addition, the measure is not intended to be a measure of free cash flow for management's discretionary use, as it does not reflect certain cash requirements such as debt service requirements, capital expenditures and other cash costs that may recur in the future.
 Adjusted EBITDA contains certain other limitations, including the failure to reflect our cash expenditures, cash requirements for working capital needs and other potential cash requirements.
-In evaluating Adjusted EBITDA, you should be aware that in the future the Company may incur expenses that are the same or similar to some of the adjustments in this presentat
+In eva

-The schedule below contains a reconciliation of Adjusted EBITDA to Net Loss.
+The schedule below contains a reconciliation of Net loss from continuing operations to Adjusted EBITDA.

-(In Thousands, Except Share Data) 2018 2017 2016 2015 Net Loss \$ (12,025) \$ (8,932) \$ (6,572) \$ (7,891) Interest expense (income), net 2,255 2,490 1,476 1,230 Other expense (income) 217 (30) (1,031) 31 Depreciation and amortization 2,892 2,405 1,902 1,854 Stock-based compensation 1,199 1,429 1,251 1,229 Accelerated vesting of restricted stock upon our IPO 1,986 2,049 Public company costs 1,365 531 Initial public offering costs 1,979 Non-recurring professional services fees 2,629 531 Adjusted EBITDA \$ 518 \$ (58) \$ (995) \$ (3,547)
+(In Thousands, Except Share Data) 2020 2019 2018 2017 2016 Net Loss from Continuing Operations \$ (32,944) \$ (12,685) \$ (12,025) \$ (8,932) \$ (6,572) Interest expense, net 3,412 3,538 2,255 2,490 1,476 Provision for income taxes (benefit) (723) Other expense (income) (20) 70 217 (30) (1,031) Depreciation and amortization 8,010 4,671 2,892 2,405 1,902 Stock-based compensation 6,196 2,603 1,199 1,429 1,251 Accelerated vesting of restricted stock upon our IPO 1,986 2,049 Acquisition related costs 336 737 Fair value adjustment of contingent consideration 3,520 Initial public offering costs 1,979 Accrued legal settlement costs 6,342 Adjusted EBITDA \$ (5,871) \$ (1,066) \$ (3,476) \$ (58) \$ (995)